 What is Regelation?

-Regelation is defined as the phenomenon in which the ice melts to water below 0°C on the application of pressure and refreezes back to ice on the removal of pressure.
-Regelation demonstrates the idea of compressing the ice and turning it into water under pressure and when the pressure is removed it solidifies again.
+Regelation is defined as the phenomenon in which the ice melts to the water below 0°C on the application of pressure and refreezes back to ice on the removal of pressure.
+Regelation demonstrates the idea of compressing the ice and turning it into water under pressure and when the pressure is removed, it solidifies again.
 A few of the examples of regelation are:

 - Glacier acts as a source of a river due to regelation.
 The mass of the glacier exerts pressure on the lower surface lowering the melting point of the ice at its base.
 This results in the melting of ice and propels the glacier to slide over the liquid.
-Under appropriate conditions, liquid water flows from the base of the glacier to lower altitudes when the temperature of the air is above the freezing point of water
+Under appropriate conditions, liquid water flows from the base of the glacier to lower altitudes when the temperature of the air is above the freezing point of water.

 Regelation of Ice